 Glen: Mild flavor, sweet smooth, very little fibre.
 Round shape.
 Tastes like a papaya.
 Its a pleasant no frill enjoyable mango for laid back folks that aren’t picky about flavor or texture and just want a nice treat.

 Pina Colada: This mango is like an all out caurosel ride at Coney Park.
 It’s a bold combo of sweet, tang and tartiness.
 The texture is fibreless, and smooth.
 I was skipping after I sampled this mango.
 Tastes like a refreshing blend of lemon, coconut, honey and pineapple.
 Very good mango.
 A+

 Pickering: This is a high demand mango amongst mango lovers.
 It’s often tricky to find at local markets.
 Sweet flavor with smooth texture and distinctly red freckled outter skin.
 The pickering mango is deceptive.
-You have to allow the mango to fully ripen and wrinkley before you can eat it.
+You have to allow the mango to fully ripen and become wrinkley before you can eat it.
 Flesh is smooth, fibreless and very sweet.
 The Pickering has a fantastic aroma that lingers like sweet perfume on your hands.

 Featured Mango Lover:

 Your Instagram/ Facebook Name:

 Where are you located (City, State): MIAMI

 How long have you been a mango collector?
 Over 20 years